wangleihitcs/MedicalReportGeneration/README.md

 is 3111.

 #### Result Between Normal and Abnormal Reports
-When I analyse the reports from datasets, I have found **Normal Reports : Abnormal Report = 2.5 : 1**, unbalanced.
+When I analyse the reports from datasets, I have found **Normal Reports : Abnormal Reports = 2.5 : 1, unbalanced**.
 My best result is(not release):

 |  | BLEU_1 | BLEU_2 | BLEU_3 | BLEU_4 | METEOR | ROUGE | CIDEr |